PixelScream/ModularMaxScriptToolbar/README.md

 License
 =======
-MIT licensed, so you can do what you want with it, modifier, redistribute, what ever credit/linking back is always appreciated :)
+MIT licensed, so you can do what you want with it, modifier, redistribute, what ever.
+Attribution isn't required but is always appreciated :)